MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### Average talk to listen ratio

-This insight shows the average time top sellers spend talking verus listening to customers compared to the rest of the sales team.
+This insight shows the average time top sellers spend talking against listening to customers compared to the rest of the sales team.
 By analyzing this insight, you can understand what works for top sellers to close deals and generate revenue.

 The following image is an example of how the talk-to-listen ratio insight is displayed: